isabusta/fuzzy-student-assistant/README.md

 This project was developed as a Design Science Research artifact and implements a Mamdani Fuzzy Inference System in Python.
 The system is designed to support study decisions under uncertainty by using vague, human-like inputs such as tiredness, workload, deadline proximity, and understanding of the material.

+You can access the web app here: https://fuzzy-tutorial-productivity-assistant.onrender.com
 ## Project idea

 Students often make study decisions using subjective thoughts such as: